MAINTAINING THE TRUE GRASSROOTS OF FOOTBALL

 The Pitch Power Report will provide a series of recommendations to improve the pitch's quality.

 Depending on its scoring against the pitch quality framework, there is the potential to explore funding for increased maintenance through the Football Foundation’s Grass Pitch Maintenance Fund.
 More details can be found here.
-This is a game-changing opportunity and, for the first time ever, sites can get access to the funding they need in order to improve their pitches.

 Depending on what is detailed in the machinery recommendations of your Pitch Power Report, you could also be eligible for funding towards new or upgraded machinery to help with your ongoing maintenance.
 Visit our 'Football Foundation Grants' section for more information on this.